CICCIOSGAMINO/openweather-apis/README.md

 	*/

 this JSON object is easy to use and is enougth for a lot of possible use of the weather data, for example the weathercode is easy to use for build check function, draw the icons ecc, for the complete table about this code go to this link on official [docs][1].

+### Error
+Use the callback to check if a error raise on the request (HTTP server unreachable or other connection, request problem), you need to manage the error on the request, for example :

+		weather.getTemperature(function(err, temp){
+			if(err) console.log(err);

+			// normal execution with no error
+			});

 ### Test
 The package is tested with mocha anc chai, you can find the tests in the /test folder.
+If you need to use more test on the library open issue on github repo (THANKS).

 ### Hystorical Data  (TODO)